frahlg/zap_hass/README.md

 1. **No sensors appearing**:
    - Check that the Sourceful Energy Zap is accessible at the configured host
    - Verify the Zap is connected to your WiFi network
-   - Try accessing `http://zap.local/api/data/p1/obis` in a browser
+   - Try accessing `http://zap.local/api/data/p1/obis` and `http://zap.local/api/system` in a browser

 2. **Connection errors**:
    - Ensure the Zap is on the same network as Home Assistant